cesargdm/c-chess/README.md

 # C Chess
 > Online chess game written in C, using sockets, threads, dynamic memory and more

-This program was written for Final School Project for Advanced Programming topic.
+This program was written for Final School Project for Advanced Programming class.

 ## Build
 **Server**